 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns are not relevant to investors who hold their Fund shares through tax-advantaged arrangements such as 401(k) plans or individual retirement accounts.
+After-tax returns for Class C Shares will vary.

-Robert F. Millikan, CFA Executive Director of Sterling Capital and Lead Portfolio Manager Since February 2000
+Executive Director of Sterling Capital and Lead Portfolio Manager Since February 2000